Undistraction/cssapi-mq/README.md

 ## A Quick Refresher On Media Queries

 Media queries can be broken down into two types - those that take a arbitrary value (which I will refer to as ranged queries), for example `width` or `resolution` and those that accept only values from a predifined list (which I will refer to as linear queries), for example `scan` which only accepts the values `interlace` or `progressive`.
-In some cases both ranged or linear queries also support no argument, for example `color` can be used with no argument to target on color devices.
+In some cases both ranged or linear queries also support no argument, for example `color` can be used with no argument to target only color devices.

 You can read much more about Media Queries [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).